ThomasGorr/FlappyData/README.md

-# PicassoJSCustomScatter
+# Flappy Data

-This repo shows how to build a scatter chart with PicassoJS with custom components that support tooltips.
+This is a implementation of the Flappy Bird game for Qlik Sense.

+Play with your data!